Best vegetables to grow in winter NZ

 I put the seedling label a little way from the newly planted seedling, so that I can remember exactly what I have planted.
 This especially helps when you are planting a few varieties of the same plant type.

-I hope this post is helpful to you.
 Please let me know how you get on with planting out vegetables for your winter garden.
+Add your comments to the section below.